jeshuacodev/learnosity-demos/README.md

 ^ Note that you must use *localhost* as the domain (not 127.0.0.1), any port is fine but the internal security in some of the APIs is domain restricted.
 So until you contact Learnosity to whitelist specific domains, access is restricted to *localhost*.

-If you have PHP 5.4+ you can use the local server to quickly get up and running, no Apache/IIS is required.
+You can use the local server to quickly get up and running, no Apache/IIS is required.

 ```
+cd learnosity-demos
+composer update
-cd learnosity-demos/www
+cd www
 php -S localhost:5000
 ```